IBM/cloud-native-starter/security/README.md

 ### Setup

 At this point the code is run locally which means you need a JVM and Maven.
 For the web application you also need yarn.
+In this setup, Keycloak is installed on a Red Hat OpenShift cluster on IBM Cloud.

 #### Step 0: Clone the Repo